TheOtherUnknown/Malcolm-TRA/README.md

 ## Configuring and running your bot

-Make a copy of config-template.yaml and rename it to `config.yaml` *exactly*.
+Make a copy of `example.config.rb` and rename it to `config.rb` *exactly*.

-Fill out each field provided to set up a minimal discord bot, with a few commands and an event to get you started.
+Fill out each field provided to set up a Malcolm's configuration.
+The gaming field is optional.

 To run your bot, open your terminal and run `rake` in the top level folder of your bot.
 You're free to make something like a bash script, or Windows batch file that will do this for you at the click of an icon.
 You can also do other things before running your bot this way.